By: Nick Callos

-The COVID-19 pandemic caused a decline in working abroad, but opportunities have begun to reemerge.
+The COVID-19 pandemic caused a decline in working abroad, but opportunities have begun to reemerge a couple of years on.
 A quick search for jobs abroad will tell you that.

 To find your dream opportunity, you just have to plan ahead, stay flexible, and look in the right places.
-Also, keep updated on the latest travel guidelines (as the pandemic isn’t over).
+Also, keep updated on the latest travel guidelines, as they’re always changing!

 Going forward, more opportunities will emerge, and finding work abroad opportunities will get even easier.
 So, this is a time for travelers to rejoice!
 The future of working abroad looks bright.